CanadianScotch/carl-launch-date-calculator/README.md

 - **Smart Suggestions**: Provides optimal launch date recommendations
 - **Manager Override Workflow**: Routes non-compliant deals to managers via Slack
 - **Date Change Protection**: Monitors and clears approvals when dates change
+- **Pipeline-Aware Rules**: Flexible timing for Expansions pipeline deals

 ## Business Rules

+### Standard Pipeline Deals
 1. **Close dates cannot be in the past** (for open deals)
 2. **Launch dates must be at least 4 weeks after close date**
 3. **Launch dates must be on Mondays** (or Tuesdays if Monday is a federal holiday)
 4. **No launch dates in the past**

+### Expansions Pipeline Deals
+For deals in the Expansions pipeline, CARL provides flexible timing:
+- ✅ **No 4-week minimum requirement** - set launch dates based on customer readiness
+- ✅ **No Monday/Tuesday restriction** - launch any day of the week
+- ⚠️ **Still enforces**: No past dates (close date or launch date cannot be in the past)
+- 💡 **Why?** Existing customers have different onboarding needs and timelines

 ## Features